Best Pool Steps

 Hard to get steps out of the pool once they’re weighed down with sand

 The height of these stairs is 81 inches and they are 32.5 inches deep.
-The dimensions of each individual step is 10 inches by 27 inches.
+The dimensions of each individual step are 10 inches by 27 inches.